Wrathen/LittleInterviewTask/README.md

 - **[01:34am 09/11/2022]** Recorded V3 video showcasing Dynamic NPC Spawner with preset spawn zones, NPC state machines (Attacking, Evading, Chasing), animations.
 There's also HP&Damage in the background but, I'm not aiming to finalize those.
 Things left are: Player attacking, Interactable Chest, Interactable Coin, Inventory/Equipment, Shop UI backend...
 - **[05:02am 09/11/2022]** Not much left to do.
 I looked up for the visuals on the equipments but couldn't find any good fits in the project's assets.
 Just downloaded GIMP and will try my best art skills.
 Also uploaded a combat showcase video below.
 - **[06:36am 09/11/2022]** Had some fun drawing equipments for the player.
 That was 4 equipment slots (Helmet, Gloves, Pants, Shoes), 1x variant/color, animated (4x each direction, up, down, left, right).
 Each slot is individual.
 Check Version 5 video for a showcase.
 Using Cheatcodes (Alpha2-3-4-5 to show/hide).
+- **[10:08am 09/11/2022]** Finalized everything.
+There is, item buying, selling, equipping equipment, visual equipments, unequipping, enemies, merchant, interactions with chests, coins, collisions, player shooting, animations all over the place.
+There are much more could be done, i.e: sounds, swimming, much more items, there are thrown-away ideas in the process.
+Every UI is hand-made.
+It took a lot of time.
+GGs!...

 <h4>Version 1 - First Steps [05:51am 08/11/2022]<h4>